 Story: Search and rescue

 Under clear skies, two trampers set off for a short walk in the hills.
 The weather turns stormy, and by evening they still haven’t returned.
 Who do you turn to?
-Search and rescue – teams of police and skilled volunteers who work to find the victims of treacherous weather, rugged terrain, and other dangers.
+Search and rescue – teams of professionals and highly skilled volunteers who work to find the and recover those who are in distress anywhere in New Zealand.

 Main image: A search and rescue team at work